 "All in all, I think it is our best Briefing Book yet.
-Thank you again for all your great advice." -- Wendi Tilden, campaign coordinator for Michigan Environmental Council, submitted MEC's 2005 Briefing Book, the annual overview that defines issues for legislators and grassroots organizers.
-Sample of MEC audit.
+Thank you again for all your great advice." -- Wendi T., campaign coordinator for [state] Environmental Council.
+Sample of audit.

-Are your fundraising, advocacy or other "persuasion" communications riddled with hidden flaws that limit their effectiveness?
-(Based on our extensive research, at least 90% of the time the answer will be yes.)
+Are your fundraising, advocacy or other "persuasion" communications riddled with common, hidden flaws that limit their effectiveness?

 Now you can know ... for sure

 Subject your communications program to the excruciating truth of an Ahern audit

 .
 For the first time, see your communications as they should

 be seen: through donors' and other potential supporters' eyes.